Preprint

 2. Materials and Methods

+The first part of this project was a monocentric, exploratory, observational study aiming to systematically document injuries associated with wild boar hunting in Germany.
+The objective was to gather detailed, structured information from affected hunters to characterize injury mechanisms, clinical features, treatment pathways and outcomes.
 The study was conducted in accordance with the Declaration of Helsinki and applicable German data protection regulations.
 It was approved by the Ethics Committee of Ludwig-Maximilians-University of Munich (Munich, Germany; reference 24-0377; date of approval 05 June 2024).
+Participation was voluntary, withdrawal was possible at any time without disadvantage, and no interventions, risks or burdens beyond the interview time were involved.

-Participants were adults aged 18 years or older who hunted in Germany, actively engaged in wild boar hunting within Germany, and had sustained at least one injury in direct association with such hunting activities.
+Participants were adults aged 18 years or older who hunted in Germany, were actively engaged in wild boar hunting within Germany, and had sustained at least one injury in direct association with such hunting activities.
 Individuals were eligible only if they were able to answer the study questionnaire completely and truthfully and had no conditions that interfered with participation.
-Recruitment was carried out on a voluntary basis following an announcement of the study in several of the most widely read German hunting journals ("Wild und Hund", "Pirsch", "Nachrichtenblatt des Deutschen Jagd Terrier – Club e.V.") and hunting social media channels.
+Recruitment was carried out on a voluntary basis following an announcement of the study in several of the most widely read German hunting journals (“Wild und Hund”, “Pirsch”, “Nachrichtenblatt des Deutschen Jagd Terrier – Club e.V.”) and hunting social media channels.
 Interested individuals contacted the study team directly and received further study materials.

 After expressing interest, each potential participant was provided with an information sheet and the required consent documents.
 Written informed consent was obtained.
 Data acquisition took place via structured telephone interviews conducted by the first author of this study, who is an experienced physician with expertise in orthopedics, trauma medicine and hunting practice.
 During these interviews, the structured questionnaire was completed manually on paper.
 Each interview lasted approximately one hour.

-The questionnaire comprised four major domains: demographic characteristics; hunting experience and exposure to wild boar; detailed information on the injury event, including anatomical localization, injury type, circumstances and characteristics of the involved wild boar; and medical management, recovery and subjective impressions.
+The questionnaire comprised four major domains: demographic characteristics; hunting experience and exposure to wild boar; detailed information on the injury event, including anatomical location, injury type, circumstances and characteristics of the involved wild boar; and medical management, recovery and subjective impressions.
 If a single event resulted in multiple injuries, each injury was documented separately.
 Injury characterization included whether the injury was open or closed, the affected body region, the specific anatomical structures involved and the presence of fractures, vascular injuries or nerve damage.
 Participants provided detailed information on temporal and environmental conditions at the time of injury – including hunting method and lighting – as well as the sex and measured weight of the wild boar involved.
 Medical treatment pathways were recorded, including pre-hospital care, outpatient or inpatient management, surgical interventions, rehabilitation, total duration of medical treatment and duration of work absenteeism.
 Self-reported healing outcomes and the presence or absence of persistent functional impairment were documented at the time of data collection.

 To ensure data protection and confidentiality, a two-part pseudonymization system was used.
 Each paper questionnaire comprised an upper section with identifying information and a lower section containing only a sequential identification number.
 After the interview, a physical copy of the completed questionnaire was produced; the identifying section was removed from the copy and destroyed, and only the pseudonymized section was retained for analysis.
 The original questionnaire was stored securely in the clinic of the first author of this study in accordance with standard clinical documentation procedures.